No crowds, but Australian Open will continue during lockdown

 No crowds, but Australian Open will continue during lockdownNew

-MELBOURNE, Australia (AP) — The Australian Open will be allowed to continue but without crowds for at least five days after the Victoria state government imposed a lockdown starting Saturday in response to a COVID-19 outbreak at a quarantine hotel.
-Victoria Premier Daniel Andrews announced a five-day, state-wide lockdown starting a minute before midnight Friday.
-New restrictions include restricting residents to their homes except for work, to shop for essential supplies, care or caregiving, and limited exercise.
+MELBOURNE, Australia (AP) — The Australian Open will be allowed to continue but without crowds after the Victoria state government imposed a five-day lockdown starting Saturday in response to a COVID-19 outbreak at a quarantine hotel.
+Victoria Premier Daniel Andrews announced a state-wide lockdown starting a minute before midnight Friday.
+New rules include restricting residents to their homes except for work, to shop for essential supplies, for care or caregiving, and limited exercise.